torvalds/linux/Documentation/core-api/debugging-via-ohci1394.rst

 data which can be referenced from symbols found by gdb in vmlinux:
 - http://halobates.de/firewire/fireproxy-0.33.tar.bz2

-The latest version of this gdb proxy (fireproxy-0.34) can communicate (not yet stable) with kgdb over an memory-based communication module (kgdbom).
+The latest version of this gdb proxy (fireproxy-0.34) can communicate (analt yet stable) with kgdb over an memory-based communication module (kgdbom).

 Getting Started